onlyhavecans/ReadItLater-Calibre-Plugin/README.md

 * Displays articles from oldest to newest
 * Uses max_articles_per_feed to determine how many articles to download per eBook (Default 50)
 * Has a minimum_articles setting at the top.
 Plugin fails to run if you don't have enough articles (Default 10, set to 0 to disable)
-* Marks downloaded articles read
+* Marks downloaded articles read with option at the top to disable
+* Shows timestamp on the cover under the date

 If anyone can think of other features I will consider them.